shagene/wordle-wramble/APP_DOC.md

 # Wordle Wramble: Detailed Requirements Description for Rebuild

+## Implementation Status Legend
+- ✅ Completed and tested
+- 🔄 In progress
+- ⏱️ Not started

-## 1. Overview
+## 1. Overview 🔄
-"Wordle Wramble" is a web-based spelling game designed to help 2nd-grade students practice their spelling words in an engaging, interactive way.
+"Wordle Wramble" is a web-based spelling game designed to help children practice their spelling words in an engaging, interactive way.
 Inspired by Wordle and Scrabble, the app lets users input custom word lists, scrambles the letters, and challenges kids to unscramble them via drag-and-drop.
 The rebuild prioritizes a polished, kid-friendly look and feel, leveraging the existing code as a reference.
 It uses pnpm for package management, retains ElevenLabs API for text-to-speech, and includes shareable links without server-side storage.
-The goal is a fun, visually appealing experience that delights young users and supports sharing with families.
+The goal is a fun, visually appealing experience that delights young users and supports sharing with families. ✅

 ## 2. Target Audience
-### Primary Users
+### Primary Users ✅
-2nd-grade students (approximately 7-8 years old).
+Young children learning to spell, with a focus on elementary school students.

 ### Secondary Users
 Parents or teachers who input word lists, monitor progress, and share the app.

 ## 3. Core Features
 ### 3.1.
-User Interface (UI)
+User Interface (UI) 🔄
-#### Design Goal
+#### Design Goal ✅
 Create a vibrant, playful, and intuitive look and feel that excites kids and feels polished.

-#### Requirements
+#### Requirements 🔄
-- Use a cohesive color palette (e.g., bright blues, yellows, greens) with rounded edges and smooth animations.
+- ✅ Use a cohesive color palette (e.g., bright blues, yellows, greens) with rounded edges and smooth animations.
-- Incorporate a "wobbly" or whimsical theme to match "Wordle Wramble" (e.g., letters that wiggle slightly).
+- ✅ Incorporate a "wobbly" or whimsical theme to match "Wordle Wramble" (e.g., letters that wiggle slightly).
-- Fonts: Bold, large, and kid-friendly fonts (e.g., Comic Sans, Bubblegum Sans) for readability and fun.
+- ✅ Fonts: Bold, large, and kid-friendly fonts (e.g., Comic Sans, Bubblegum Sans) for readability and fun.
-- Navigation: Simple, oversized buttons with clear labels (e.g., "Play Now," "Add Words," "See Stars," "Share It").
+- ✅ Navigation: Simple, oversized buttons with clear labels (e.g., "Play Now," "Add Words," "See Stars," "Share It").
-- Responsiveness: Ensure a seamless experience on desktops and tablets with fluid layouts.
+- ✅ Responsiveness: Ensure a seamless experience on desktops and tablets with fluid layouts.

-#### Pages
+#### Pages 🔄
-- Home Page: A welcoming "Wordle Wramble" splash screen with big buttons for playing, adding words, viewing progress, and sharing.
+- ✅ Home Page: A welcoming "Wordle Wramble" splash screen with big buttons for playing, adding words, viewing progress, and sharing.
-- Add Words Page: A colorful form to input words and hints, with a playful "Save" button.
+- 🔄 Add Words Page: A colorful form to input words and hints, with a playful "Save" button.
-- Game Page: The main play area with scrambled letters, drop zones, and feedback animations.
+- ⏱️ Game Page: The main play area with scrambled letters, drop zones, and feedback animations.
-- Progress Page: A star-themed dashboard showing mastered words and practice areas.
+- ⏱️ Progress Page: A star-themed dashboard showing mastered words and practice areas.

 ### 3.2.
-Game Mechanics
+Game Mechanics ⏱️
 #### Word Scrambling
 Randomly shuffle letters of each word, presented as draggable tiles with a Scrabble-like aesthetic.